Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - Receive Message.
 To make personalized notifications to a specific player.
     - Convert generic admin tool to a specific tool and back.
     - Send local message or fake bubble from a Puppet

+`0.8.4`
+- Added a setting on resource spawner to disable the use of quick harvest perk
+- New Node: `Find Actor Ambush Points`
+- New Node: `Toggle Prevent Fly`

 ## Changed
 `0.8.0`